carnival-data/carnival/docs/index.md

 # Carnival

+**REVIEW JOSS FORMATTING/RECOMMENDATIONS**

 **Carnival** is a semantically driven informatics toolkit that enables the aggregation of data from disparate sources into a unified property graph and provides mechanisms to model and interact with the graph in well-defined ways.

 ## Key Features
 - A data caching mechanism to ease the computational burden of data aggregation during the development process and promotes data provenance
 - A graph modelling framework that ensures graph data remain consistent
 - A lightweight graph algorithm framework that promotes graph building recipes with automated provenance

+## Why is Carnival Useful???
+- some use cases
+- some elevator pitch text, less technical than what is here now
+- explain more clearly where Carnival fits in to common needs

 ## Data Aggregation
 Carnival supports data aggregation by caching the results of queries and API calls.
 This can be beneficial during the development cycle by removing unnecessary and costly query operations.